AtharvaAthanikar2003/Data-Analytics-Projects-2025/README.md

 #
 # HR-Data-Analysis
-**Description**
+**Description**:
 This project demonstrates the application of data analytics in Human Resources (HR) to optimize employee performance, retention, and job satisfaction.
 Using Power BI and Excel, we analyze HR data such as employee demographics, attrition, attrition rate, salary and years at company.
 The insights gained from this analysis help HR teams make informed decisions for improving overall organizational effectiveness.

-**Key Achievements**
+**Key Achievements**:
 - Developed interactive Power BI dashboards to visualize employee performance, retention, and satisfaction trends.
 - Identified key factors affecting employee retention and performance through data-driven visualizations.
 - Enabled HR decision-making with dynamic reports that provide actionable insights into employee satisfaction and turnover.